 Grand Turk has its own specific music style, called Ripsaw.
 This local music genre was developed during slavery times and consists of scrapping utils such as a screwdriver over a saw blad to create a scrapping sound.
 When someone plays this music genre, they refer to it as ripping the saw.
 Still, traditional instruments like guitar, drums and triangle are often used as well.

 Junkanoo is another music genre often played on the Turks and Caicos Islands.
 It was introduced on the islands by returning locals after they had left to find work in the nearby Bahamas.

-The cuisine of Grand Turk and Caicos Islands is typified by seafood, as it is often on islands and countries located by the ocean.
+The cuisine of Grand Turk and the Turks and Caicos Islands is typified by seafood, as it is often on islands and countries located by the ocean.
 Conch is an often used ingredient in their dishes.
 This edible marine snail tastes similar to clams, even though it is a bit more rubbery.
-It’s an ingredient they are proud of, the conch is one of the three symbols on their flag.
-If you walk into a restaurant and ask for their signature dish, chances are high it will involve conch.
+It’s an ingredient they are proud of, since the conch is one of the three symbols on their flag.
+If you walk into a restaurant and ask for their signature dish, chances are high, it will involve conch.

 Over the years, local dishes have been influenced by immigrants from Jamaica and the Bahamas as well.
 Most conch dishes were inspired by the Bahamas while the flavorful BBQ jerk chicken added another spicy element